Viftrup/viftrup.github.io/_posts/2024-09-04-Device-templates-with-cisco-ftd-including-registration-with-api.markdown

   <img src="//blog.viftrup.eu/assets/pictures/template-management/cli-proof.png" title="Click to enlarge - CLI proof from device">
 </a>

-My examples were very simple and I could have got into way more complex template creation, however I hope this has been informative and gives you an idea how to implement this into your environment for effective and scable deployments.
+My examples were very simple and I could have gotten into way more complex template creation, however I hope this has been informative and gives you an idea how to implement this into your environment for effective and scable deployments.

 <h2>Appendix - Payload used to register FTD and apply template in one go with API</h2>